srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/zeromq/source/index.rst

 The TUN interfaces also allow for the sharing of IP packets, which is essential for the successful emulation of a network.

-Note, the examples used here can be found in the following directory: ```./srsLTE/build/```.
-With the UE, eNB and EPC then being called from their associated directory.

 We will instantiate each element in a seperate terminal instance, ping tests and any other traffic generation will be done in different terminals.